zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration.md

 ### Understanding the extension configuration in Portal

- The extension configuration file contains  information for all extensions registered in the Azure portal.
-It is located in the portal repository in the  `src/RDPackages/OneCloud/` directory that is located at [https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev).
+ The extension configuration file contains  information for all extensions registered in the Azure Portal.
+It is located in the Portal repository in the  `src/RDPackages/OneCloud/` directory that is located at [https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev).
 For more information about loading extension stamps, see [portalfx-extensions-testing-in-production-overview.md#registering-a-custom-extension](portalfx-extensions-testing-in-production-overview.md#registering-a-custom-extension).

 For information on how developers can leverage secondary stamps, see [portalfx-extensions-configuration-overview.md#extension-stamps](./portalfx-extensions-configuration-overview.md#extension-stamps).